jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 - Entities
-    * Data types and components
-        * Combine velocityengine and velocity together.
-It's more complex keeping these things separate than just combining them.
-Things that should just have a constant velocity (bullets, sharks with lazers, small children with magnifying glasses) should just not augment the engine component of velocity.
-Outside forces (gravity, etc.) should apply additional force to our entities through separate means.
     * Ants
-        * Ants are always moving and should manage their velocity engine and movement in the ant process, not the brain process.
-          In particular move the chunk in the ant brains to the ant entity.
+        * In particular move the chunk in the ant brains to the ant entity.
           UNLESS the brains should make a decision about the course or the speed.
     * Destination component.